Genshiro Kawamoto

-Genshiro Kawamoto (川本 源司郎, Kawamoto Genshiro) is a Japanese businessman known for his real estate investments in Japan, California and Hawaii.
+Genshiro Kawamoto (川本 源司郎, Kawamoto Genshiro) was a Japanese businessman known for his real estate investments in Japan, California and Hawaii.
 He is also notable for controversial real estate investments in the late 1980s, when he bought more than 170 properties, including many Oʻahu homes.

 More recently, Kawamoto is known for owning 30 properties in the Kāhala area of Honolulu where he has allowed them to be run down, attracting many complaints and media attention.
 Although these homes are vacant, boarded up and often vandalized, their estimated total value is $200 million.
 In September 2013, Kawamoto sold all of his Hawaii assets to Alexander and Baldwin for $128 million.
 The transaction was brokered by Steve Sombrero, president of NAI ChaneyBrooks.

 Born into a wealthy kimono shop owner's family in what is now Kitakyushu, Fukuoka Prefecture, he went to Keio University, but did not graduate.

+Kawamoto died on 12 February 2024, at the age of 91.

 Kāhala Avenue Mission

 In 2006, Kawamoto announced that he would rent out some of the 18 homes he owns on Kahala Avenue, most purchased for between $2 million and $20 million, to native Hawaiian families for $150 – $200 per month.